ihengki17/live-labs/DIMT2024-ID/README.md

         ) MR;
     ```

 1. Now that you have a table of users who spend less than 30 seconds on the website, you can join it with `customers` table to retrive their contact information.
-Then you can stream this data in real time to MongoDB Atlas database where your marketing department can use this data to build a new campaign.
+Then you can stream this data in real time to Imply where your marketing department can use this data to build a new campaign or as a report.
     ```sql
     CREATE TABLE inactive_customers_enriched(
         user_id STRING,